phlipse/sapmon/Readme.md

 ## Get it

-**Precompiled binaries could be taken from [latest release](https://github.com/phlipse/sapmon/releases)!**

-If you want to compile it, use the makefile from the repository:
+Use the makefile from the repository:

 ```
 make all